RMS Oceanic (1899): Salvage

 In 1924, a salvage company which had been engaged on the scuttled German warships at Scapa Flow attempted to salvage what remained of the wreck; however they were unsuccessful.
 In 1973 another attempt was made to salvage parts of the wreck and the propellers for scrap.
+Over the next six years, Simon Martin and Alec Crawford, with wet-suits and Scuba gear, and initially working from an inflatable dinghy, recovered more than 200 tonnes of non-ferrous metal.
+Martin told the story in his best-selling book, The Other Titanic.